Jordaneddielinton93/School-of-Code_Animations_Site/README.md

-# TSDX React User Guide
+# simple react animations v2

 Congrats!
 You just saved yourself hours of work by Importing one of many custom Animations.